hjwp/marriage-figaro-norway/act4.md

 > To take revenge for all husbands!

-  Hevne meg for alle menn!
+  Hevne meg på vegne av alle menn!

 [part 2]